Outdated Parenting Advice from the 80s: What's Changed and Why

 18 Parenting Tips from the ’80s That Would Absolutely Get Questioned Now

 Parenting advice has always loved pretending it is timeless.
 It is not.
 What looked “normal” in the 1980s can read very differently now, especially after decades of research into child development, sleep, nutrition, emotional regulation, and safety.
-Some old-school advice was just dated.
-Some of it was inconvenient.
-Some of it was frankly the kind of thing modern parents hear once and immediately think, absolutely not.

 The thing about parenting advice is that it tends to arrive dressed as certainty.
 In the ’80s, many adults were told strictness built character, emotional distance built toughness, and a little chaos was just part of childhood.
 Some of that era’s advice came from habit rather than evidence.
 Some of it came from social norms that modern parents have spent years trying to unlearn.
 And some of it survived mostly because no one had yet paused long enough to ask whether children were actually benefiting.